Quantifying the Chirality of Vibrational Modes in Helical Molecular Chains

-Among the concepts with such far-reaching consequences across science, perhaps none has remained as quantitatively elusive as \textit{chirality}, defined as the breakage of all spatial mirror symmetry.
-While not impeding our understanding of its important consequences such as enantioselective catalysis and the homochirality of biological systems \citen{bio_enantioselectivity,DNA_Chiral_Recognition}, this elusiveness has restricted our ability to understand and predict the implications of chirality in many physical phenomena.
-As a recent example, there has been no consensus on the mechanism of \textit{Chirality Induced Spin Selectivity} (CISS) \citen{CISS_overview, CISS_theory}, a phenomenon wherein electron transmission through and accumulation in chiral materials exhibit strong spin selectivity.
+Among the concepts with such far-reaching consequences across science, perhaps none has remained as quantitatively enigmatic as \textit{chirality}, defined as the non-superimposability of mirror images.
+While not impeding our understanding of its important consequences such as optical activity \cite{Barron_reference,optical_chirality}, enantioselective catalysis \cite{bio_enantioselectivity,enantioselective_transition_metal}, or homochirality of biological systems \cite{origin_homochir,DNA_Chiral_Recognition}, some important aspects of molecular chirality are not well understood.
+For example, it has been argued that there is no general, physically unambiguous method to assign handedness to molecular structures \cite{Kamien}.
+Furthermore, there has been no consensus on the mechanism of \textit{Chirality Induced Spin Selectivity} (CISS) \cite{CISS_overview, CISS_theory}, a phenomenon wherein electron transmission through and accumulation in chiral materials exhibits strong spin selectivity.

 The recently growing discussion of \textit{chiral phonons} illustrates the importance and difficulty of rigorously addressing chirality in condensed matter.
-Over the past half decade, both local \citen{cphonons_2D} and propagating \citen{cphonons_3D} chiral phonons have been proposed to play important roles materials' electromagnetic phenomena, ranging from angular momentum transfer from photon to electron spin \citen{truly_chiral} and induction of magnetic fields \citen{giant_magnetic} to spin selective transport \citen{CISS_phonon1, CISS_phonon2, CISS_phonon3} and calorimetric phenomena such as spin Seebeck effect \citen{Spin-Seedback}.
+Over the past half decade, both local \cite{cphonons_2D} and propagating \cite{cphonons_3D} chiral phonons have been proposed to play important roles in materials' electromagnetic phenomena, including angular momentum transfer from photon to electron spin \cite{truly_chiral}, induction of strong magnetic fields by optically driven chiral phonons \cite{giant_magnetic}, spin selective transport \cite{CISS_phonon1, CISS_phonon2, CISS_phonon3}, and calorimetric phenomena such as spin Seebeck effect \cite{Spin-Seedback}.